lynoferraz/cartesi-exp-week-2/README.md

 make deploy-devnet
 ```

-It will print the deployed address and save it to `core/backend/dapp.json`
+It will print the deployed address and save it to `core/backend/dapp.json`.
+This address should be configured on the base layer contracts by sending a transaction to `core__setDappAddress(address)` on the world address, but the world deploy script already uses the address generated at this step with this code version.

 Then, start the core backend: